Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 Marie Kondo is applauding this hard.

 Books that don’t provide you with any value, are also clutter.
-Donate or give them away.
+Donate them to your local library or give them away.

 73. Organize your Bible study.